sudohainguyen/GLNet-pytorch/README.md

 ```

 ## Acknowledgement
-This repository is inspired by [author's repo](https://github.com/TAMU-VITA/GLNet)
+This repository is inspired by [the original Pytorch version](https://github.com/TAMU-VITA/GLNet) and by the code structure of [keras-retinanet](https://github.com/fizyr/keras-retinanet)

 <!--- ### Personal Acknowledgement
 Wuyang, the author of this work, would like to thank his wife Ye Yuan for her love and great support. -->